 Interviews and Offers of Admission

 An interview is required for admission.
-Selected applicants will be notified of their invitation to interview by the second week of January.
-At this time, we anticipate holding in-person interviews for invited applicants and will offer two possible dates, February 9th or 12th, 2024.
-Financial support will be offered to invited applicants to help defray travel costs.
+All applicants will be notified in January 2025 about their interview status.
+Interviews will occur on one of two possible dates: January 31 and February 7, 2024.
+Financial support will be offered to invited applicants to defray travel costs.
 We hope to provide an interview experience that allows you to learn about our program and for us to get to know you as much as possible.
 These will be the only two days on which interviews will be held.
-If you are strongly considering the Virginia Consortium, we encourage you to mark our interview dates on your calendar now and reserve the dates in the event you are invited to interview.
+If you are strongly considering the Virginia Consortium Program, we encourage you to mark our interview dates on your calendar now and reserve the dates in the event you are invited to interview.

 Tuition/Financial Aid